olliez-mods/RayCastingUpdated/README.md

 # RayCastingUpdated

-This program was built using SFML and C++, and my own SFAS (an addon to SFML) librarys
+This program was built using SFML, C++, and my own library: SFAS (an addon to SFML).

-If you can get it to build successfully congrats.
-I used SFML 3.0.0 a snapshot vershot verson, as currently fully released versions don't work on apple sillicon
+I used SFML 3.0.0

-Controls:
+This built successfully on windows 11 and M2 macbook.

+You can find the windows builds in the Builds folder.

+This project is split into two parts, the client, and the server.

+The server is not required to use the program, only requird if you want to play together.

+Controls for the client:

-  Arrow keys to look around and move forward/back
+  Arrow keys to look around and move forward/back.

-  To build a wall, first select wanted texture from the texture window, then go to the little minimap (bottom right) and hold down 'Q' this will be the start point, move the mouse to where you want the end point of the wall to be and let go of 'Q'.
+  To build a wall:
+  *select wanted texture from the texture window
+  *go to the little minimap (bottom right) in the main window *hold down 'Q' this will be the starting point ofd the wall *move the mouse to where you want the end point of the wall to be *let go of 'Q'.

-  The slider adjusts your height (just kinda looks cool).T
+  The slider adjusts your height (kinda looks cool).

-  he input feild above the 'Connect' button is where you put the IP of the server if you want to do that.
+  The input feild above the 'Connect' button is where you put the IP of a server, (not required to use program) if you leave if blank it will automaticly fill in with "localhost" when you click "connect", if connection is successful the connect button will turn green.

+Controls for the server:

+  Run the exe.
+  That's it, the server runs of port 3388